Teeth Whitening in Turkey

 What is Teeth Whitening?

-Teeth whitening is a very effective way of lightening the natural colour of teeth without removing any of the tooth surface.
-Most dental practices offer two types of whitening:
+TTeeth whitening is a procedure to brighten the colour of teeth without removing tooth surface.
+Most dental clinics offer two types of whitening:

 - Laser / in-surgery Teeth Whitening